-The machines SMCS3&4 are both dedicated to statistical applications.
+The machines SMCS1&2 are both dedicated to statistical applications.
 They are managed in collaboration with SMCS and offer the following services:

-With 16 CPU core and 128GB of memory, they can perform larger statistical analysis than any laptop on the market would be able to handle.
+With 32 CPU cores at 3.5GHz and 192GB of memory, they can perform larger statistical analysis than any laptop on the market would be able to handle.

 As they share a single home space for user files, you can use both ; the files you copy on one will be visible on the other automatically.
 That shared storage is backed up every day.

 To have access to those machines, you will need to tick the box ‘Statistical computing’ when you create your CISM account.